uisato/ableton-mcp-extended/INSTALLATION.md

 - "Get information about my current Ableton session"
 - "Generate a voice sample saying 'welcome to my track' and import it into Ableton"

-## Migrating from the Original ableton-mcp

-This extended version builds upon the original [ahujasid/ableton-mcp](https://github.com/ahujasid/ableton-mcp) by adding:
-- ElevenLabs integration
-- XY Mouse Controller
-- Hybrid TCP/UDP server
-- Additional documentation

-If you're migrating from the original:
-1. Uninstall the original package if installed: `pip uninstall ableton-mcp`
-2. Install this extended version following instructions above
-3. Update your Claude Desktop/Cursor configuration to use the correct path
-4. For local installations, ensure you're pointing to the correct directory

 ## Troubleshooting

 ### AI Assistant Integration Issues